nanvel/blog/2016/08/gtd.md

 [TOC]

 I put here some notes I made after reading [Getting Things Done](#gtd) book and a few other books.
-So some things are absent in GTD technique and a lot of things from the original technique is omitted.
+So some things are absent in GTD technique and a lot of things from the original technique are omitted.

 ## Vertical planning